okfn/opendefinition/licenses/nonconformant/index.markdown

 ### Creative Commons NonCommercial

-Creative Commons NonCommercial licenses (by-nc-*) do not support the Open Knowledge Definition principle 8., "No Discrimination Against Fields of Endeavor", as they exclude usage in commercial activities.
+Creative Commons NonCommercial licenses (by-nc-*) do not support the OD 1.1#8., "No Discrimination Against Fields of Endeavor", as they exclude usage in commercial activities.

 Creative Commons licenses with the non-commercial stipulation include: